-As for the securities without an allowance for credit losses, unrealized losses on these securities have not been recognized into income because we do not intend to sell these investments and it is likely that we will not be required to sell these investments prior to their anticipated recovery.
+As for the securities without an allowance for credit losses, unrealized losses on these securities have not been recognized into income because the Company does not intend to sell these investments and it is likely that the Company will not be required to sell these investments prior to their anticipated recovery.
 The decline in fair value is largely due to changes in interest rates and other market conditions.
-We have evaluated these securities for any change in credit rating and have determined that no allowance is necessary.
+The Company has evaluated these securities for any change in credit rating and has determined that no allowance is necessary.
 The fair value is expected to recover as the securities approach maturity.

-The table below presents a roll-forward by major security type of the allowance for credit losses on AFS securities held at the year ended December 31, 2023:
+The table below presents a roll-forward by major security type of the allowance for credit losses on AFS securities held at the years ended December 31, 2024 and 2023:

 Realized Gains (Losses)-In the ordinary course of business, sales will produce realized gains and losses.
 The Company will sell securities at a loss for a number of reasons, including, but not limited to: (i) changes in the investment environment; (ii) expectations that the fair value could deteriorate further; (iii) desire to reduce exposure to an issuer or an industry; or (iv) a change in credit quality.
-Net realized investment gain (loss) and net change in unrealized gain (loss) in investments for the years ended December 31, 2023 and 2022, are shown in the following table:
+Net realized investment gain (loss) and net change in unrealized gain (loss) in investments for the years ended December 31, 2024 and 2023, are shown in the following table: